JonathanLorand/AgoraGarden/A pattern language.md

 ## Buildings

 ### Using the language
-- "We assume that, based on the instructions m "Sum-mary of the Language," you have already constructed a sequence of patterns.
+- "We assume that, based on the instructions m "Summary of the Language," you have already constructed a sequence of patterns.
 We shall now go through a step-by-step procedure for building this sequence into a design."
 	- 1. The basic instruction is this: Take the patterns in the order of the sequence, one by one, and let the form grow from the fusion of these patterns, the site, and your own instincts.
 	- 2. It is essential to work on the site, where the project is to be built; inside the room that is to be remodeled; on the land where the building is to go up; and so forth.
 And as far as possible, work with the people that are actually going to use the place when it is finished: if you are the user, all the better.
 But, above all, work on the site, stay on the site, let the site tell you its secrets.
 	- 3. Remember too, that the fo,;m will grow gradually as you go through the sequence, beginning as something very loose and amorphous, gradually becoming more and more complicated, more refined and more differ-entiated, more finished.
 Don't rush this process.
 Don't give the form more order than it needs to meet the pat-terns and the conditions of the site, each step of the way.
 In effect, as you build each pattern into the design, you will experience a single gestalt that is gradually becom-ing more and more coherent.